top of page

 Far away.
 Perhaps this is the word that best fits today.
 How present are you or do you feel right now?
 In this cosmopolitan universe, where horns are the musical notes that accompany the passing of the hours and points of light are the screens that take over our gaze, making the 'emptiness' the 'filled' of the soul.
 The desire here is for the soul to fill the void.
 To see, to feel, to hear.
 Human senses that make us fill our soul with LIFE, this is the appeal of Raphael Dias and FLO Atelier Botânico, with the exhibition CLOSE.

-Pulsing tropicality is how they bring humans (re)closer to nature.
+Pulsing tropicality is how they make human beings (re)approach nature.
 Through tufting techniques, Raphael makes us navigate through colors, textures, shapes and a lot of time.
 Paper cutouts and collages are his studies that make his soul cross his love for the waters of the beaches, the calm of the touch of feet on the rocks and the beauty of the dawn of the days through the wool and its thousands of stitches, in the cozy tapestries present on every surface.
 And, through the creation of arrangements, curation and a lot of design, FLO Atelier Botânico makes us enter the tropical garden with soul and body, rescuing the beauty and richness of Brazilian plants.

 Karen Suehiro- curator